ToWelie89/TotalRisk/README.md

 npm install --prod
 ```

-This will not install dependencies only needed for development, such as Karma and Electron, which will save time and space.
+This will not install dependencies only needed for development, such as Karma and Electron packages, which will save time and space.

-- Build project
+Build project (this may require you to first install grunt and grunt-cli globally using npm)

 ```
 grunt